 Lifestyle suggestions – well, you know us here at Migraine Strong.
 We advocate for the right medical treatment plans as well as all the other wedges of the Treatment Pie.
 I wish he had suggested some resources as he had no way of knowing that I was already doing a lot with lifestyle.

 As you can tell, this is a positive Cove review as I am very satisfied.
-I enthusiastically recommend and expect their services to reach many people who have never had the care they need and deserve.
+I enthusiastically recommend their services for people with infrequent, episodic migraine episodes.